Member | Established: 1880 | Member since 1977

 SMO 3: International Standards on Auditing

-The Financial Reporting Council (FRC) is the authorized body for setting auditing standards in the UK in accordance with the Companies Act of 2006 and Statutory Instrument on Statutory Auditors (Amendment of Companies Act 2006 and Delegation of Functions etc.) Order 2012 (SI 2012/1741).
-All financial statement audits must be conducted in accordance with International Standards on Auditing (UK) issued by the FRC.
-ISAs (UK) are based on ISAs issued by the IAASB, with specific changes to account for UK Company law.
+The Financial Reporting Council is responsible for issuing auditing standards in the United Kingdom in accordance with the Companies Act 2006 and the Statutory Auditors and Third Country Auditors Regulations 2016.
+All statutory audits must be conducted in accordance with International Standards on Auditing (UK) issued by the Financial Reporting Council.
+ISAs (UK) are based on the International Standards on Auditing issued by the International Auditing and Assurance Standards Board, with certain additions reflecting UK company law and regulatory requirements.

 Current Status: Sustain